 Diversity, Equity, and Inclusion

 Our programs serve historically marginalized people from oppressed populations, which means we MUST embrace our work as active DEI work.
-The issues we work to tackle disproportionately affect these communities- from climate change to the homework gap.
+The issues we work to tackle disproportionately affect these communities- from climate change to the technology gap.
 In the last year, we have taken an especially close look at our history and how we can do better by our BIPOC and other marginalized community members.
 Our vision is a Free Geek whose leadership and staff are people who actually represent the community Free Geek serves-- or people who have received our services.
-That means continual work on evaluating what our practices have meant so far, so that we get better at the work.
-So far, we’ve changed hiring practices; we’ve made clear internal policy changes to better protect both staff and participants; we’re making space to lift up voices often spoken over; among staff, we acknowledge national events, providing resources and encouraging everyone to take care of their personal wellbeing; we prioritize marginalized demographic recipients in our programs; among other actions.
-Moreover, we know that this work won’t ever be over.
+That means continual work on evaluating what our practices are so that we get better at the work.
+We’ve changed hiring practices, made clear internal policy changes to better protect both staff and participants, lifting up voices and organizations often spoken over prioritizing the most marginalized demographic; and we continue to evolve and adapt as an organization.